ksu-is/Asteroid_Game/projectroadmap.md

 7. Add bullets to gameplay to shoot incoming enemies.
 8. Add a Start button to the beginning of gameplay so it does not start without you knowing.
 9. Add a variety of different enemies that populate at random.
+10. Update the amount of space in between each asteroid to make the game more difficult. - DONE
+11. Change background music. -DONE